binLep/rawdbg/README.md

 Language：[English](README.md) | [Chinese](README_CN.md)

-Let the GDB is more convenient to use in reverse engineering ( without Python scripts )
+Let the GDB is more convenient to use in reverse engineering ( without GDB Python scripts )

 ## How to use